voschezang/coding-handbook/quotes.md

     * Rather than suppressing blame, regulate it and challenge allegations.
 Decouple attribution from causality, intentionality and context.
 * Activity does not imply achievement.

+### Focus

+- Solving problems > delivering more functionality.
+- Patience ≠ doing nothing
+- Subtract to add.
+[Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
+Doing less means you can do more of what's left.
+- Add one, lose two.
+- 2 great decisions > 100 small decisions.
+- Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.
+- Think in decades, rather than years.

 ### Time to market

-* Solving problems > delivering more functionality.
 * Deliver sooner, rather than faster.
 Average throughput > total throughput.
   * Received value (by customer) > created value (inventory).
 * Planning > (having) plans.
-* Prioritization & focus.
-  * Patience ≠ doing nothing
-  * Subtract to add.
-[Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
-Doing less means you can do more of what's left.
-  * Add one, lose two.
-  * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.
 * To do things fast you need to do things well.
 * Training can be defined as "practice by doing", but at a much slower pace.
 It shouldn't be rushed.
 * Before software can be reusable it first has to be usable.